 Through the ELF, 2 Harcourt Buildings barristers Greg Jones and Robert McCracken QC prepared submissions, and Jones appeared on behalf of local group Thames Bank for two days.
 ELF outreach coordinator David Whiting said: “The question was really, ‘Will poorer communities get access to the Thames as part of the natural environment, or will it be available only for serviced apartments and penthouse suites?”

-The charity Established in 1992, the ELF is a UK charity providing legal advice to those facing an environmental threat.
+Established in 1992, the ELF is a UK charity providing legal advice to those facing an environmental threat.
 According to Whiting, its main purpose is “to encourage access to environmental justice through legal remedies”.

 The ELF operates two main projects: an advice and referral service and a community outreach programme.
 Under the former, the public can phone volunteer caseworkers.
 Where the matter involves a legal or scientific issue, it can be referred to ELF members – law firms, chambers or technical consultants which provide pro bono advice.